lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/001_Fundamentals.md

 ***

 > ## 7.
 Observables
+- rxJS package
+- Angular itself used it alot.
+- Alternative for promise.

 ***

 > ## 8.
 REST libraries - HTTPRequest and HttpClient
 1. REST call to put github
 2. REST call to google fireBase - to Store/fetch data in NoSQL data (`firestore`    , stores collection of JSON)

+> ## 9. ngRX - State management in Angular
+- angular-redux integration.